echamudi/nodejs-parallel-programming-examples/README.md

 ## Accepting command line arguments

-Now, we can actually calculate things from input argument by using the techniques learned above
+Now, we can actually calculate things from input argument by using the techniques learned above:

 ```
 $ mpiexec --bind-to core node calculate.js 5